yujiri8/yujiri.xyz/sanemark.md

 <div style="text-align:center; font-size:4em; margin-top:50vh;margin-bottom:50vh">BLOAT</div>

-The spec would fill an entire book.
+The commonmark spec is a small book.
 Who has time to read such a gargantuan list of obscure technicalities?
 Even if you did, would you remember any of it?
 Would you implement all of it without bugs?
 How many thousands of lines would it take?
 Do you want to maintain that many thousands of lines?

 And I'm not complaining about a problem I don't know how to solve.
 There are several pointless [contravariant features](/software/specs_are_contravariant) in Markdown and several more that are Commonmark-specific (hereafter I won't really distinguish between Commonmark and original Markdown):

-1. The handling of HTML entities and URL escapes is overcomplicated as hell.
+1. The handling of HTML entities and URL escapes is perverse and complicated as hell.
 It's a markdown processor, it don't need to know about any of this.
 Just escape HTML and call it a day.

 2. The rules for HTML blocks are overcomplicated as hell.
 The spec defines 7 different kinds of them, including support for obscure bullshit that should never have been invented like `<?php` and `CDATA`, and *a fucking hardcoded list of all block-level HTML tags*.
 Nevermind future-proofing, I guess [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) can go fuck themselves?